medrish8969/GitHub-CoordinateCalculator/README.md

 ## Submission:

-Commit your code changes to your repository on GitHub.
+Commit your code changes to your assignment repository on GitHub.